Jumanji: Zathura: A Space Adventure (2005)

 Two young brothers are drawn into an intergalactic adventure when their house is hurled through the depths of space by the magical board game they are playing.
 Furthermore, the brothers surmise the only way to return home is to finish the game.

 Though there are no direct references to Jumanji in Zathura: A Space Adventure and the movie's plot is self-contained, the studio marketed it as being set within the same fictional universe, and is thematically similar to the other franchise installments.
 The film is based on the children's book Zathura, also written by Van Allsburg, which was a sequel to the Jumanji novel.
 Despite the film's placement within the same fictional universe, director Jon Favreau discourages the notion that the film is a direct sequel, having not particularly liked Jumanji.

 Jumanji: Welcome to the Jungle (2017)

-Twenty-two years after the events of the original film, the board game has magically become a video game.
+Twenty-two years after the events of the original film, after being ignored for more modern entertainment, the board game magically becomes a video game.
 Four high school teenagers are transported to the game's jungle setting and become the avatars of the characters they chose, and later discover another victim trapped in the game as well.
 The only way out is to complete the game and in doing so, they each discover the best of themselves and win with a newfound heroism to see the challenge through.
-The film served as a sequel to the 1995 film.
+The film served as a direct sequel to the 1995 film.